Buy Starbucks shares

 In terms of investment purpose, people still prefer large companies, so-called market giants, whether in manufacturing, services, technology or other important sectors.

-Today, we're going to look at investment options for Starbucks stock in Singapore.
+Today, we're going to look at investment options for Starbucks stock.

 Starbucks is an American coffee company and coffee shop chain of the same name.
 The management company is Starbucks Corporation.
 Starbucks is the largest coffee company in the world, with a chain of coffee shops in 75 countries (14,000 of them operate under license).
 Starbucks sells espresso and espresso-based drinks, other hot and cold drinks, coffee beans, teas, hot and cold sandwiches, pastries, snacks and items such as coffee machines, mugs and glasses.
 The company is headquartered in Seattle, Washington, USA.